---->

 noted in Principia's introduction to Book 3, had "prejudices to

-which they had been many years accustomed"), and it was too
+which they had been many years accustomed"), and it was maybe too

 difficult for Einstein or anyone else to address.
 But Newton saw

-his laws of science as correctly predicting natural events without
+his published laws of physics as correctly predicting natural events without

 needing to know why things happened, in the manner of 'black box'